Universal Capture (UC) lets you Live Stream any Capture by selecting it as an option prior to starting a recording.

 Check to see that your upload speed meets our requirements here: Global Broadband Speed Test

 Check to see if your ISP (Internet Service Provider) is blocking or filtering outbound UDP traffic here: Is my ISP filtering my outgoing network ports?

 UC Personal specifics

-Universal Capture: Personal provides the same ad hoc live streaming capabilities that other managed capture devices do, but with two specific differences as well as a couple of additional items note.
+Universal Capture: Personal provides the same ad hoc live streaming capabilities that managed capture devices (UC: Classroom, Pro, Pod) do, but with two specific differences as well as a couple of additional items note.

-UC: Personal does not allow you to set a custom Capture Duration, the default live stream length is 4 hours.
-When you start an ad hoc live stream, UC will keep recording and streaming until you stop it, you close the application, or the 4-hour limit is reached.
+- As with VOD recordings in UC: Personal, there is no Duration to set for your Capture beforehand.
+When you start an ad hoc live stream, UC will keep recording and streaming until you stop it, you close the application, or the 4-hour system limit is reached.

 Universal Capture: Personal requires you to be Working Online in order to stream live.
 Working Offline is not supported.